-Aims of such terrorist attacks could be the event itself, VIPs, politicians of the European Union, national delegations of Member States or the public taking part in the event.
-The presence of the international media is an important point of view from the perpetrators' perspective, since this offers a platform for the presentation of the group's or organisation's ideology.
+The aims of such terrorist attacks could be the event itself, VIPs, politicians of the European Union, national delegations of Member States or the public taking part in the event.
+The presence of the international media is an important point from the perpetrators' perspective, since this offers a platform for the presentation of the group's or organisation's ideology.

-For the prevention of terrorist attacks information and intelligence about terrorist groups and organisations is essential and should be on hand at any time.
-Therefore it is important for the organising Member State and his law enforcement agencies to share information and intelligence in general and according to the event.
-The law enforcement agencies should decide which terrorist groups and organisations - and single persons - could be relevant, and check their own data base according to the event.
-In addition, all other Member States should independently contribute relevant information in respect to these persons, groups and organisations.
+For the prevention of terrorist attacks information and intelligence about terrorist groups and organisations is essential and should be available at all times.
+Therefore it is important for the organising Member State and its law enforcement agencies to share information and intelligence in general and as appropriate to the event.
+The law enforcement agencies should decide which terrorist groups and organisations - and individual persons - could be relevant, and check their own data base according to the event.
+In addition, all other Member States should independently contribute relevant information with respect to those persons, groups and organisations.